Azure/Azure-Sentinel/Parsers/ASimDns/ARM/ASimDns/README.md

-# Source agnostic ASIM Dns Normalization Parser
+# Source agnostic ASIM DNS Normalization Parser

-This template deploys the ASIM Dns schema parser for Source agnostic.
+This template deploys the ASIM Source agnostic DNS schema parser.
+The parser is a part of the Advanced Security Information Model.

-This ASIM parser supports normalizing DNS activity logs from all supported sources to the ASIM DNS activity normalized schema.

-The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: